XT60/grid-based-Fluid-Simulation-JavaScript--/README.md

 - [Shahriar Shahrabi post "Gentle Introduction to Realtime Fluid Simulation for Programmers and Technical Artists"](https://shahriyarshahrabi.medium.com/gentle-introduction-to-fluid-simulation-for-programmers-and-technical-artists-7c0045c40bac)

 ## ✉ Feedback
-If you have any feedback, please checkout sources listed above or reach out to me on private message
+If you have any questions please checkout sources listed above or reach out to me on private message.